Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 Atmosphere 3

 Fans enter the stadium behind the right field foul line.
 This is where you will find the box office, concession stand, restrooms, and merchandise tent.
 The right field bleachers and grandstand are separated by the visiting team's dugouts.
-There are no bleacher seating on the left field line, but there is access for fans to watch the game along the fence.
+There is no bleacher seating on the left field line, but there is access for fans to watch the game along the fence.

 Neighborhood 3